DSD-resilience/DSD-resilience/README.md

-- 👋 Hi, I’m JT, and I own a digital products firm, DSD.
+- 👋 Hi, I’m JT, from the digital products firm, DSD.
 We help people understand and use data models.
 - 👀 Key areas of research and development are statistics, AI-ML, and cyber resiliency.
-- 🌱 Let's find more and better ways to analyze data with R, Python and SQL.
+- 🌱 Let's find more and better ways to analyze data with R, Python and SQL together.
 - 💞️ Create value with collaborations on machine learning applied for strategic insights, statistical analysis and data cleaning.
 - 📫 Let's communicate: millerauthor@datascientistdude.com for business inquiries please.
 - 😄 Dad Joke of the Day: A police officer came to my house and asked me where I was between 5 and 6.
 She seemed irritated when I replied "kindergarten."